nllz/IRTF-HRPC/draft-research.md

 : The fact that the data does indeed come from the source it claims to come from.
 (It is strongly linked with Integrity, see below).

 Censorship resistance
-: Methods and measures to prevent Internet censorship.
+: Methods and measures to mitigate Internet censorship.

 Confidentiality
-: The non-disclosure of information to any unintended person or host or party.
+: The non-disclosure of information to any unintended person or host or party {{RFC4949}}.

 Connectivity
 : The extent to which a device or network is able to reach other devices or networks to exchange data.
 The Internet is the tool for providing global connectivity {{RFC1958}}.
 Different types of connectivity are further specified in {{RFC4084}}.